|

 - The phenomenon of superconductivity was discovered by Heike Kamerlingh Onnes by cooling mercury to extreme temperatures.

-- Black holes were considered mere mathematical solutions until observable evidence supported their existence.
+- Black holes were considered merely mathematical solutions until observable evidence supported their existence.

-- The discovery of gravitational waves confirmed a prediction of Einstein, achieved thanks to technological advances from LIGO.
+- The discovery of gravitational waves confirmed a prediction of Einstein, achieved thanks to technological advancements from LIGO.

-Advances in physics have not only reconfigured our understanding of the universe, but they have also been marked by memorable anecdotes.
-These stories, often unexpected, reveal the reasons why certain discoveries were made and how they have influenced our scientific thinking.
-This ranges from ideas that intersect luck to failures transformed into success.
-Let us discover together some of the great discoveries in physics along with their fascinating narratives.
+Advancements in physics have not only reshaped our understanding of the universe but have also been marked by memorable anecdotes.
+These stories, often unexpected, reveal the reasons why certain discoveries were made and how they influenced our scientific thought.
+This ranges from a chance idea to failures turned into successes.
+Let’s discover together some of the great discoveries in physics accompanied by their fascinating narratives.

 The discovery of X-rays

-At the beginning of the 20th century, a physicist named Wilhelm Röntgen was conducting experiments on electric discharges through vacuum tubes.
-One day, he noticed a fluorescent plate close to his apparatus.
+In the early 20th century, a physicist named Wilhelm Röntgen was conducting experiments on electric discharges through vacuum tubes.
+One day, he noticed that a fluorescent plate was near his device.
 Surprisingly, it began to glow without any visible light source.
 This unexpected observation led him to the discovery of X-rays, electromagnetic waves that would revolutionize medicine and imaging.
-Röntgen was so struck by this discovery that he did not want to patent it, claiming it would be selfish to do so.
+Röntgen was so struck by this discovery that he refused to patent it, stating that it would be a selfish act.
 This perfectly illustrates how curiosity and chance can lead to major discoveries.

 Einstein’s theory of relativity

 Albert Einstein revolutionized our understanding of time and space with his theory of relativity.
-What is intriguing is that his great idea emerged not from experimentation or observation, but from a series of thoughts and reflections.
-In 1905, Einstein, then a clerk at a patent office, stated that if a person could travel at the speed of light, time would be perceived differently.
-His ability to envision these complex concepts opened the door to many reflections on the universe.
-The famous equation E=mc² is undoubtedly one of the most well-known in physics, resulting from a piece of yellowed paper bearing the marks of his early thoughts.
+What is intriguing is that his grand idea did not arise from experimentation or observation but from a series of thoughts and reflections.
+In 1905, while working as a clerk in a patent office, Einstein stated that if a person could travel at the speed of light, time would be perceived differently.
+His ability to envision these complex concepts paved the way for numerous reflections on the universe.
+The famous equation E=mc² is perhaps one of the most famous in physics, the product of a yellowed piece of paper bearing the marks of his initial thoughts.

 The discovery of the Higgs boson

-In 2012, the discovery of the Higgs boson at CERN marked a crucial step in modern physics.
-However, what is less known are the years of predictions and debates that preceded this success.
+In 2012, the discovery of the Higgs boson at CERN marked a crucial milestone in modern physics.
+But what is less known are the years of predictions and debates that preceded this achievement.
 Physicist Peter Higgs and others proposed the existence of this particle in the 1960s to explain how particles acquire mass.
-After decades of research, scientists finally confirmed its existence through experiments conducted in a giant cryostat.
-This is not just the discovery of a new particle, but also proof that perseverance and teamwork can yield impressive results.
+After decades of research, scientists were finally able to confirm its existence through experiments conducted in a giant cryostat.
+This was not only the discovery of a new particle but also proof that perseverance and teamwork can yield impressive results.

 The photoelectric effect and photons

-Physicist Max Planck laid the foundations of quantum mechanics with the discovery of the photoelectric effect, which earned him the Nobel Prize in 1918.
-When light strikes certain materials, it can eject electrons, and Planck demonstrated that light does not propagate as continuous waves, but as quanta or photons.
+The physicist Max Planck laid the foundations of quantum mechanics thanks to the discovery of the photoelectric effect, for which he was awarded the Nobel Prize in 1918.
+When light strikes certain materials, it can eject electrons, and Planck demonstrated that light does not propagate as continuous waves but as quanta or photons.
 This completely changed our view of light and led to fundamental developments in quantum physics.
-It was a real breakthrough that gave rise to modern technologies like solar cells.
+It was a real breakthrough that gave birth to modern technologies like solar cells.

 The discovery of radioactivity

-Marie Curie, at a time dominated by men, made her discoveries on radioactivity with remarkable rigor and great determination.
-During her research, she extracted uranium from ores, which allowed her to isolate elements like polonium and radium.
-What is fascinating is that Curie was observing naturally radioactive elements, a fact that could have gone unnoticed without her passion and commitment to science.
-Her work paved the way for still fundamental medical and energy applications today.
+Marie Curie, in an era dominated by men, made her discoveries on radioactivity with remarkable rigor and determination.
+During her research, she extracted uranium from ores, allowing her to isolate elements like polonium and radium.
+What is fascinating is that Curie observed naturally radioactive elements, a fact that could have gone unnoticed without her passion and commitment to science.
+Her work paved the way for medical and energy applications that remain fundamental today.

 - What is the anecdote related to the discovery of electricity?